Carnes/AoE-target-calc/README.md

 ![image](https://user-images.githubusercontent.com/1475235/176586555-10554611-11ae-4742-8760-32c0905119c1.png)

-Debug raycasts are drawn to show hits and misses.
+Debug.DrawRay is used to show hits and misses.
 Turn on gizmos to see them.